aSheffer/CDN/README.md

 # Regularization

 We examine state-of-the-art regularization techniques as [batch normalization](https://arxiv.org/abs/1502.03167), [dropout](https://arxiv.org/pdf/1207.0580.pdf), normal noise, L2 and gradient cliping.
-In additioin we porpuse a new technick that might shed some light on the model's performances useing reinforcment in adversarial setting.
+In additioin we porpuse a new technick that might shed some light on the model's performances useing reinforcment in an adversarial setting.

-## Players A and B
+## Player A

-We trun this problem into a game.<br>
-Player B's model is our base, it job is to ground a given query into an image.<br>
-Player A's job is to make B fail by changing some of the words.
+We add to our model another player, we call it A, while the base model is called B.<br>
+While B's rnn process the query, at each time step B's output is the input of A's rnn (again, LSTM).
+A's rnn output is then projectes to two values, one for each of the two possible actions:<br>
+1. Change the query's word (in time step t) to the word 'unk' and run B again with 'unk' as the input word instead of the original word - this will now be the B's output for time step t.
+2. Do nothing.